Our Mental Health Support

 IF YOU ARE FEELING SUICIDAL OR CANNOT KEEP YOURSELF SAFE PLEASE CALL THE SAMARITANS on 116 123, ATTEND A&E OR SEE YOUR GP URGENTLY

 Our sister charity the RNRMC provides money to Relate to provide free relationship counselling to serving and veteran Royal Marines, details of this can be found in the link below:

 Frequently asked questions

 A: It is never too late to reach out for help.
 You are doing it now and it might have taken you a while to realise you had an issue or to face the truth.
 As soon as you start to take action, you can start to feel better.
 Fill in the Needs Help Button, look at on-line MH tools like Headfit and see your GP if you have not done so already.
-Your GP should be able to refer you to TILS (specialist veteran MH service and if the wait looks too long, we will step in to provide you with treatment (see Veterans Referral Plan section)
+Your GP should be able to refer you to TILS (specialist veteran MH service and if the wait looks too long, we will step in to provide you with treatment (see Veterans Mental Health Referral Programme section)

 A: Largely this will depend on how much you are able to put into the treatment sessions and how long you have been suffering.
 Sometimes long-term mental health problems require a combination of both life-style changes, a general wellness plan and specialist mental health treatment.
 We will work with you to look at all aspects of your wellbeing including employment and life changes so that you can recover as soon as possible